jsenv/core/README.md

 - generate code coverage of unit tests.
 - generate bundle compatible with browsers, node.js.

-All of the above can be done achieved using babel, systemjs, rollup and istanbul separately.
+All of the above can be achieved using babel, systemjs, rollup and istanbul separately.
 But you have to make them work together and it is a lot of work, believe me.

 You can also: